ossamaazzaz/instant-username-search-api/README.md

 # Instant Username Search Rest Api

-Rest Api of the instan-username-search project.
+Rest Api of the instant-username-search project.

 ## Client Repository
 The client repo will be here.